-If the physician charges were included in the outpatient visit bill, then this expenditure is included in the facility expenditure variables.
-The imputed facility expenditures provided on this file (OPFSF00X - OPFOT00X) are the 12 sources of payment: self/family, Medicare, Medicaid, private insurance, Veterans Administration, TRICARE, other federal, state/local governments, Workers' Compensation, other private insurance, other public insurance and other insurance.
-OPFXP00X is the sum of the 12 sources of payments for the facility expenditure and OPFTC00X is the total charge.
-Please note that where an outpatient visit record is linked to a hospital inpatient stay record, OPFTC00X has been zeroed out.
+OPFSF04X - OPFOT04X are the 12 sources of payment.
+The 12 sources of payment are: self/family (OPFSF04X), Medicare (OPFMR04X), Medicaid (OPFMD04X), private insurance (OPFPV04X), Veterans Administration (OPFVA04X), TRICARE (OPFTR04X), other Federal sources (OPFOF04X), State and Local (non-federal) government sources (OPFSL04X), Worker's Compensation (OPFWC04X), other private insurance (OPFOR04X), other public insurance (OPFOU04X), and other insurance (OPFOT04X).
+OPFXP04X is the sum of the 12 sources of payment for the Outpatient Facility expenditures, and OPFTC04X is the total charge.
+Please note that where an outpatient visit record is linked to a hospital inpatient stay record, all facility sources of payment variables, as well as, OPFTC04X have been zeroed out.

-2.5.6.9.2 Outpatient Physician Expenditures (OPDSF00X - OPDOT00X, OPDTC00X, OPDXP00X)
+2.6.6.9.2 Outpatient Physician Expenditures (OPDSF04X - OPDOT04X, OPDTC04X, OPDXP04X)